Woven In Blood and Earth, 2024

 The People’s Art

 Kalocsa embroidery, a distinctive Hungarian art form, exemplifies the intersection of cultural heritage and transformation.
 While rooted in Hungary, its motifs and techniques have evolved, reflecting a nature-centred philosophy and a generational exchange of knowledge.
-This embroidery is not merely decorative but a direct participant in history, embodying the voices and traditions of working-class people, historically referred to as ‘people’s art’ in Hungary (Hofner and Fél, 1979).
+This embroidery is not merely decorative but a direct participant in history, embodying the voices and traditions of working-class people, historically referred to as ‘people's art’ in Hungary (Hofner and Fel, 1979).

-As Szalaváry (1980) observes, embroidery designs were traditionally passed from mother to daughter, each generation adding personal touches, renewing cultural heritage without replicating it.
+As Szalavary (1980) observes, embroidery designs were traditionally passed from mother to daughter, each generation adding personal touches, renewing cultural heritage without replicating it.
 Originally characterized by white floral motifs, the industrial revolution introduced vibrant colours, transforming the art while maintaining its essence.
 Yet, this transformation wasn’t without consequence.
-As embroidery became a commodity for the elite, its creators earned minimal wages, and with globalisation, it was abandoned for Western fashions like denim.
+As embroidery became a commodity for the elite, its creators earned minimal wages, and with globalization, it was abandoned for Western fashions like denim.
 However, it remains an emotional tribute to the people who preserved its essence.

-and acts as a lens for understanding the complexities and healing power of cultural inheritance.
-In my research, I aim to transpose memories of safety from our working-class
+For me, Kalocsa embroidery represents a memory of safety and serves as a tribute to my mother, grandmother and ancestors.
+It embodies resilience, bridging past and present, and acts as a lens for understanding the complexities and healing power of cultural inheritance.
+In my research, I aim to transpose memories of safety from our working-class home into the gallery space, examining their healing potential in addressing the complex longing and confusion I experience in the face of migration.

 Practitioner Research